Direct data-driven model-reference control with Lyapunov stability guarantees: Abstract

 \section{Abstract}

-In this work, we introduce a novel data-driven model-reference control design approach for unknown linear systems with fully measurable state.
+We introduce a novel data-driven model-reference control design approach for unknown linear systems with fully measurable state.
 The proposed control action is composed by a static feedback term and a reference tracking block, which are shaped from data to reproduce the desired behavior in closed-loop.
 By focusing on the case where the reference model and the plant share the same order, we propose an optimal design procedure with Lyapunov stability guarantees, tailored to handle state measurements with additive noise.
-Two simulation examples are finally illustrated to show the potential of the proposed strategy as compared to the state of the art approaches.
+Two simulation examples are finally illustrated to show the potential of the proposed strategy.